 The University focal planning area and surrounding development contain some of the largest economic engines in the Town of Amherst (Figure 20).
-Most notably, the University of Buffalo's North Campus is in the heart of the focal area and is expecting a significantly larger student population due to internal restructuring
+Most notably, the University at Buffalo's North Campus is in the heart of the focal area and is expecting a significantly larger student population due to internal restructuring of the academic programs and the locations where they are offered.